Posted by Robert Half on 30 November 2016

 Singapore’s expansion in its role as a hub for global services will see an intensifying competition for quality financial services professionals.
 Banks seeking to generate higher revenues compete for experienced and qualified professionals in the private banking, corporate banking and asset management sectors.

-Leaders in the financial services sector in Hong Kong are expecting to expand their team of financial services professionals.
+Leaders in the financial services sector in Singapore are expecting to expand their team of financial services professionals.
 Competition for talent remains intense, with the greatest demand in the insurance, private equity and hedge fund sectors for accounting and regulatory reporting professionals.

 Japan’s banking and financial sector is actively looking to recruit professionals that are multilingual with strong communication skills to lead their regional and international businesses.